There are two phrases I absolutely detest hearing when I meet new people:

 It’s not just Europe, either.
 In Australia, I had a drive-by shouting where a man on a bike started spouting off a rant in the middle of a crowded shopping area because he thought my (white) friend and I were a couple.
 He nastily spewed out insults like, “Oh so you can’t get an Aussie girl, mate?” and the always classic, “Go back to where you came from!”
 I was furious and shouted in front of all the families enjoying their Sunday brunches, “I’m AMERICAN!” — to which he simply sneered as he rode away, “Wasn’t talkin’ to you.”
 I don’t know if he even heard what I’d said.

-And of course, no matter where we are, when Mike and I travel together we’re constantly being judged.
-People assume he’s the colonial overlord who’s gone and picked himself up a little Asian trophy and/or I’m a gold digger just trying to get a green card.
+And of course, when my partners and I travel together we’re constantly being judged.
+People assume he’s the colonial overlord who’s gone and picked himself up an Asian trophy and/or I’m a gold digger just trying to get a green card.

 I’m tired of the judging, the assumptions, the condescension, the racism.
 Days like today, where three Belgian teenage girls wouldn’t stop yelling konnichiwa at me until I acknowledged them; after which they continued to mock me for saying I was American, make me want to quit Europe and go home.

 It’s funny: I’ve spent these past few years traveling around the world, trying to stay away from America — yet it’s the only place where I feel truly accepted and like I belong.